everx-labs/TonNfcClientAndroid/docs/ErrorrList.md

 ## IMPROPER_APPLET_STATE_ERROR

 Before sending some APDU command into applet Android code usually checks applet state.
-If in current applet state this APDU is not supported, then Swift code throws a error and does not even try to send this APDU into applet (But If it would send it then card will produce _6D00_ error).
+If in current applet state this APDU is not supported, then Android code throws a error and does not even try to send this APDU into applet (But If it would send it then card will produce _6D00_ error).

 ```json
 {